What Is Content Modeling?

 This article will introduce you to content modeling and explain how you can apply it to your project.

-At Prismic, we think of content modeling as the process of taking a website design and using it to structure the content in a CMS.
+At Prismic, we think of content modeling as taking a website design and using it to structure the content in a CMS.
 This notion connects developers, who are the ones that usually set up the CMS, with content managers, writers, and editors.

-It is important to understand this concept before jumping into a project; once a content model is put in place, it is difficult to go back and modify it.
+It is essential to understand this concept before jumping into a project; once a content model is put in place, it is difficult to go back and modify it.

 The process of content modeling